Responsibilities, Holds, Late Fees, Collections

 Charges for tuition and fees for a semester are due and payable at the time of registration; full payment must be received no later than the payment deadline.
 Accounts not paid or without payment arrangements by the deadline will be subject to additional fees and possible submission for collection.

 By registering for class, students assume responsibility for all charges, for knowing the correct tuition and fees owed, for verifying the status and balance of their account, and for payment of all charges in the Accounting and Financial Management (AFM) office prior to payment deadlines.
-Students whose “home” institution is the University of Wyoming or any of Casper College’s upper division partners, and who are concurrently enrolled in Casper College courses, are required to pay Casper College tuition directly to Casper College by the Casper College payment deadline.
+NOTE: Students whose “home” institution is the University of Wyoming or any of Casper College’s upper division partners, and who are concurrently enrolled in Casper College courses, are required to pay Casper College tuition directly to Casper College by the Casper College payment deadline.

 Failure to properly register: A student who attends class without being properly registered in that course and subsequently wishes to receive credit for that course, will be required to pay, with collected funds, the tuition and fees associated with the course plus all of that semester’s extension and late fees prior to the student’s enrollment in the course.